-Jack up the trailer hitch until there is clearance for the HITCH BALL to slide under.
+- 1. Jack up the trailer hitch until there is clearance for the HITCH BALL to slide under.
 Remove the safety pin, slide the locking lever forward and raise.
 Back the tow vehicle straight back to the hitch.
-(See Fig. 2).
-This can best be accomplished through the use of prearranged hand signals with the help of another person; but if you are hitching up by yourself we recommend the use of a HOOK-UP VIEW MIRROR.

-Lower the trailer hitch onto the hitch ball.
-Then close the locking lever and insert safety pin.
-(See Fig. 3)

-Now raise the trailer and tow vehicle to the full height of the hitch jack (See Fig. 8) and then attach the LEVELING BARS.
-(See Fig. 4 & 5) and lever the tension on the bars (see figure 6).
-Lower the tow vehicle and trailer (See Fig. 8).
+This can best be accomplished through the use of prearranged hand signals with the help of another person; but if you are hitching up by yourself we recommend the use of a HOOK-UP VIEW MIRROR. - Lower the trailer hitch onto the hitch ball.
+Then close the locking lever and insert safety pin. - 3.
+Now raise the trailer and tow vehicle to the full height of the hitch jack and then attach the LEVELING BARS.
+Lever the tension on the bars.
+Lower the tow vehicle and trailer.

 The hitch ball should be level to slightly higher.
-Readjust leveling bars until this condition is correct by increasing or decreasing the length the chain engaged in "A" frame saddle bracket (Figure 5).
+Readjust leveling bars until this condition is correct by increasing or decreasing the length the chain engaged in "A" frame saddle bracket.
 Short chain raises hitch ball, longer chain lowers it.
 A level condition will result in the best balance for towing and steering control as the weight-equalizing hitch distributes the hitch load.